Skip to content

 All elements – dialogues, audio, video, narration, background score – need to be balanced and should work in harmony to give that perfect output.

-An eLearning course, though not at the same magnitude as a movie, does demand a good screenplay, also known as storyboard to instructional designers.
+An eLearning course, though not at the same magnitude as a movie, does demand a good screenplay, also known as a storyboard in the instructional design world.
 But do learning and training professionals, who are unfamiliar with eLearning course development, truly realize the work that goes into writing the screenplay for an eLearning course?
 Trust me, it is as challenging and daunting as writing a screen play for a movie, if not more.
-A storyboard of an eLearning courses consists of various elements – with each of these elements clearly demanding a different writing approach.
+It involves applying instructional design principles to balance multiple elements, each requiring a unique writing approach.
 Let’s look at what these different elements are and how they need to be approached differently.

 An eLearning course could typically consists of